-If you choose Stipend or Professional pay, additional numerical-pay-rate/frequency/currency fields will appear, which are optional.
+If you choose Stipend or Professional pay, additional pay frequency/currency/rate minimum and maximum/duration fields will appear, which are optional.
 If you want to put in a single number instead of a range, you can fill in either the maximum or minimum field without having to fill in both.
 More detailed information can still be written out in the free-form compensation/contract text field.

 2. Dates & Locations

 Here you will note when you would like the posted listing to expire and where the rehearsals and production will take place for the project.

 Below this you will note where you are seeking talent from as well as where auditions would be held should there be any.
 You may also note if you are interested in requesting pre-screens (the details are added at the role level).
 You would also note any special submission or audition instructions that the talent would need to be aware of.